top of page

 Therapeutic Approaches

-Different therapeutic styles focus on different aspects of your concerns, including behaviours, cognitions, emotions, perceptions, sensations, and relationships.
-At FSP, we integrate top down (intellectual) and bottom up (body based) approaches to healing.
-Below is a brief list of some of the scientific, evidence-based psychological approaches used at FSP.
+At FSP, our practitioners and counsellors are trained in a range of evidence-based approaches so we can tailor therapy to your unique needs.
+Different therapeutic styles focus on different aspects of experience—such as thoughts, emotions, behaviours, body sensations, perceptions, and relationships.
+At FSP, we integrate both top-down (insight-based) and bottom-up (body-based) approaches to support healing.
+Below is a brief overview of some of the scientifically supported therapies used at FSP.

 Informative Videos